dmbarbour/awelon/doc/SpatialTemporal.md

 * Concrete spaces (CPU, GPU, etc.) should be expressible as a disciplined/constrained application of this model, with some extra effects.
 I.e. this model should express a simplified representation of concrete space locations.

 * It should also be feasible to maintain a separation of logical spaces across physical partitions.
+I.e. computing 'in parallel' relative to another location.

 * There must be clear circumstances in the spatial model for which combining two values (e.g. adding two integers) is clearly a type error.
-It must be possible to engineer these circumstances to occur, and possible to control them.
+It must be possible to engineer these circumstances to occur, and possible to control interaction between spaces.

 * It should be feasible to model 'sealed values' - i.e. such that they cannot be significantly manipulated without use of an unsealer.